joepetrillo/eleventy-personal-site/src/blog/mac-setup.md

 **General**

 - Uncheck all items to show on desktop
-- Set "New Finder windows show" to home folder
+- Set “New Finder windows show” to home folder
 - Enable show all filename extensions
 - Set all folders to use the list viewing mode